gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ## Launchpad `PRO`

 The Launchpad organizes pull requests by status allowing you to identify bottlenecks and take actions on them.
-This offers the ability to organize and quickly take actions on pull requests and issues with priority.
+This offers the ability to organize and quickly take actions on pull requests with priority.

 <img src="/wp-content/uploads/gl-launchpad-quickpick.png" class="img-bordered img-responsive center">